roytang/blog/content/posts/2006/05/x-men-iii-the-last-stand.md

 url: /2006/05/x-men-iii-the-last-stand/
 ---

-There&#8217;s only one thing I have to say about the third X-men movie: Totally unexpected.
+There&'s only one thing I have to say about the third X-men movie: Totally unexpected.

 Comic book series fans will enjoy it more, as it fundamentally screws with what such a fan would expect from an X-men movie.